oskarflygare/quartz/content/notes/Keep a list of important problems and test new ideas against them.md

 created: 2022-09-07
 updated: 2023-09-01
 ---

-# Keep a list of important problems and test new ideas against them
-Date created: 2022-06-23

 These should be pretty big and open-ended questions, compared to individual research papers that are smaller in scope.
 It's similar to how songwriters have lots of "hooks" stored and software engineers keep "code libraries" of useful bits of code.

 How to get new ideas? [[Surprise is an important signal when you are generating ideas]]